gtk-rs/gtk4-rs/book/src/project_setup.md

 # Project Setup

-There are a few recommended ways to set up your workstation in order to develop `gtk-rs` applications.
+There are two recommended ways to set up your workstation in order to develop `gtk-rs` applications.
 Let us go through them one by one.

 ## Cargo